Gamecocks Scrimmage Wednesday Night|

-The fall semester begins at South Carolina on Thursday.
-The Gamecocks will return to the Bluff Road practice fields Thursday afternoon at 4:15 p.m.
-That practice is closed.
-Coach Spurrier will host his first weekly "Carolina Calls" call-in show Thursday night from Wild Wings Café in the Vista at 7 p.m.
+The Gamecocks will return to the Bluff Road "Proving Grounds" on Thursday afternoon with the closed practice schedule from 3 - 4:30 p.m.
+Coach Spurrier will host his first radio show on Thursday night from 7-8 p.m. at Wild Wings Café in the Vista.

 Chris Hail 45-yard interception return